AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

     chart.area(data);
 ```

 As you can see, we've created a Data Set.
-Every object is a point, each has some attributes.
+Every object is a point, each has some parameters.
 The first column is as
 category and the second column is a value.